How to leverage Twitter to help your business grow

 To be honest, for some of us it is easier to join the conversation without even talking about our businesses.
 Well, you can be the most popular gal at Twitter, and have great conversations but if you don’t show your business – don’t expect your business to grow.

 In the past two weeks many Twitter friends who are business owners have contacted me asking help with their business – and I’ve been surprised.
 I’ve known about your mother’s surgery (not a real example), but not that you even had a business!

-The art of course is finding a harmony between giving people information and not just spamming them with your ads.
-According to the guidelines on http://dominatewithseo.com, you should do product updates, tell your on going sales or specials, share great news and ask help with not so great news or anything else.
+The art of course is finding harmony between giving people information and not just spamming them with your ads.
+According to the guidelines on http://dominatewithseo.com, you should do product updates, tell your ongoing sales or specials, share the great news, and ask help with not so great news or anything else.
 Just don’t do it too much.

 Twitter is a whole new way to find your customers and their specific needs – follow people who you think might be in your target market, and just get to know them.
 The better you know your target market, the better you can serve it.
 When you have reached a certain number of followers in your target market, Twitter is a great way to ask directly from them, what they need, and how you can make your product/service better.
-Amazing way to do surveys – in real time, and get more specified answers than just “yes” or “no”.
+An amazing way to do surveys – in real-time, and get more specified answers than just “yes” or “no”.

 Your customers can reach you via Twitter and you can help them in their buying decision or tell more about your product.
 It’s way easier than getting the phone and calling, and it also seems less formal – the customer is more likely to send a quick tweet question than calling.